Point-of-Sale Inflow & Infiltration (I&I) Inspection Ordinance

 Attach Video

-Provide a link to your date-stamped sewer line video recording (YouTube, Drive, Vimeo, or Dropbox).
+Link to your date-stamped sewer video (YouTube, Drive, Vimeo, Dropbox).

 3